edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/nv10085 right width=60% seq=2

 Edison invented the quadruplex telegraph, which sent four messages, two in each direction, over a single wire, in 1874.
 By September 1875, the quadruplex was being used extensively by Western Union.
+A key feature of the quadruplex was what Edison called a "bug trap."

 The next documented use comes in a a technical note by Edison dated 27 or 28 July 1876.
 The term also appears in other Edison notes from August and September 1876.

 > Exhibit D shews same with Phila on= These shew where the mysterious bug was: the device for "Earthing" the wire on the low forks was a failure while that on the multiple is a success= Now this explains why all my rinkles failed